|I flattened the bushes and kind of broke that small tree behind me. I'd love to see how I did it on video.|

 The reasons that bought me over are:

-HD Ghost has a similar feature.
+HD Ghost has a similar feature but it is much more awesome.
 It is called the Video Tagging Mode.
-The camera is constantly recording the video and the older footage gets overwritten.
+The camera is constantly recording and the older footage gets overwritten.
 The footage is only saved when you pressed the record button to tag.
-So, you get a short footage with that Eureka moment.
-That saves you the hassle of having to browse through hour plus of footage for that Eureka moment and editing.
-Setting for loop duration ranges from 10 seconds to 5 minutes.
+Not just that, it saves the footage before you pressed the button.
+So, you get a short footage with that Eureka moment captured.
+That saves you the hassle of having to browse through hours of footage for that Eureka moment and editing.
+Setting for tagging duration ranges from 10 seconds to 5 minutes.

 Let's say I set it to 30 seconds.
 I was riding and saw an elephant.
-Oh no, the elephant ran away before I could even touch the record button.
+Oh no, the elephant ran away before I could even hit the record button.
 No worries, I pressed the record button on my remote or the camera.
 The camera will save the footage 30 seconds before I press the button, 30 seconds after I press the button plus another 30 seconds.
-So, a 90 secs footage with the elephant in it is saved.
+So, a 90 secs continuous footage with the elephant in it is saved.
+And if the 90 secs is not enough, press record button again to extend another 30secs of footage before it stop.

 Using the Video Tagging Mode, I managed to capture footage of Elephant......
 Footprints on the road!
 Try to view it on 1080p HD.
 At the 5 secs point, I think Wei Jie was trying to tell me about the elephant footprint that is why my head turned to look at the ground.
 I pressed the record button on my remote and managed to capture a 30 secs footage with Benji riding along side the footprints.